-- We are preparing a biodiversity action plan to protect plants and animals.
+- We are collecting data on our biodiversity to help protect our plants and animals.

 - We are raising the standards for Environmental Sustainable Design in the planning scheme for all new developments.

 How are we reaching zero net emissions?

 Council’s emissions mostly come from electricity use in our buildings (town halls, children’s services, community centres, libraries etc), followed by streetlights and fleet vehicles.